-County Groundwater Studies.
+County Groundwater Studies

 Geologic and groundwater studies at the county scale continue to be an important part of WGNHS programs.
-During FY 10, the Survey initiated or carried out geologic and/or groundwater studies in the following counties: Brown, Dane, Calumet, Columbia, Fond du Lac, Iowa, Marquette, Outagamie, Sheboygan, Walworth, Waukesha, and Winnebago.
-Local-scale hydrogeologic studies developed from these projects in FY10 include Geneva Lake (Walworth County) and the Town of Byron (Fond du Lac County).
+During FY 11, the Survey initiated or carried out geologic and/or groundwater studies in the following counties: Brown, Dane, Door, Calumet, Columbia, Fond du Lac, Grant, Green Lake, Iowa, Marquette, Outagamie, Price, and Sheboygan.
 Many of these studies will generate or have generated water-table maps.
-For a current list of available county-scale water-table maps see http://www.uwex.edu/wgnhs/watertable1.htm.
+For a current list of available county-scale water-table maps see http://wisconsinGeologicalSurvey.org/watertable1.htm.